 Role of Helicopter Lighting Parts in Aviation

 We’ve discussed aviation lighting when it comes to commercial flight, but what we have not yet gone over are the lighting signals that can be found on helicopters.
 While a red and green light on a plane might mean one thing, it can signify something totally different on a helicopter.
-Read on below for more information on the lighting that can be found on helicopters
+Read on below for more information on the lighting that can be found on helicopters.

 In aviation, halogen and IRC lamps are used frequently.
 Halogen lights are light sources that are reliable, can withstand temperatures at helicopter altitudes, and can provide an instant and constant flow of light output".
 With 6000 hours in its life, the halogen lamp is flicker free and provides first class performance in snow, fog, and other weather.
 Additionally, their wattage is 30 to 200W with or without a reflector.
 IRC lamps are lamps that produce 60% of radiated energy from unused infrared radiation.
 With an IRC lamp, there is less energy that has to be supplied to bring the filament up to its operating temperature.
 Ultimately, IRC lamps on a helicopter have more of a luminous efficacy, lower consumption of power and a longer life that is twice the standard of halogen lamps.